-While there are certainly things you can do to increase your chances of seeing the northern lights (see above), there are no guarantees that travellers will see them.
+While there are certainly things you can do to increase your chances of seeing the Northern Lights (see above), there are no guarantees that travellers will see them.
 Anything from light conditions to cloudy weather can make the difference between seeing the lights and not, and some nights they may not appear at all!
-The best option is to choose a destination you’d be happy with regardless of whether you see the northern lights.
+The best option is to choose a destination you’d be happy with regardless of whether you see the Northern Lights.

 What other activities are offered during the tour?

-Can you see the northern lights when there is a full moon?
+Can you see the Northern Lights when there is a full moon?

-A popular misconception about viewing the northern lights is that a full moon negatively impacts the lights’ visibility.
+A popular misconception about viewing the Northern Lights is that a full moon negatively impacts the lights’ visibility.
 Thankfully, that is simply not true!
-The northern lights can and do appear on nights with full moons, and many photographers appreciate the moon’s presence in their shots.
+The Northern Lights can and do appear on nights with full moons, and many photographers appreciate the moon’s presence in their shots.

-How long do the northern lights last?
+How long do the Northern Lights last?

-As with many questions about the northern lights, the answer to this is: it depends!
-On active nights, the northern lights can be seen all night long.
+As with many questions about the Northern Lights, the answer to this is: it depends.
+On active nights, the Northern Lights can be seen all night long.
 However, other times the display only lasts for about ten minutes.
 The weather patterns that cause the lights are not always easily tracked, and therefore it’s not possible to know exactly how long each display will last.

 +1 844 311 8331

-Our team of experienced tour specialists have travelled to hundreds of countries around the globe and have decades of first-hand travel experience to share.
+Our team of experienced Travel Experts have ventured to hundreds of countries around the globe and have decades of first-hand travel experiences to share.
 Contact us now to have all of your tour-related questions answered!